Search

 Previous universities:

-2019 photography masterclass of Heidi Specker of the "Hochschule für Grafik und Buchkunst" (HGB)
+2019 photography masterclass of Heidi Specker from the "Hochschule für Grafik und Buchkunst" (HGB)

-2018 photography class of Martin Liebscher of the "Hochschule für Gestaltung Offenbach" (HfG)
+2018 photography class of Martin Liebscher from the "Hochschule für Gestaltung Offenbach" (HfG)

 Previous winners: